earGO/zeconomy/README.md

 has string typed in input will be highlighted with yellow.

 ### On tech stack
-* redux storage to be able get what I need where I needed.
+* redux to get what I need where I needed.
+Used hooks for fancier code.
 * throttle-debounce to do some delay between user's input and actual highlighting of a filenames.
 * MaterialUI icons to display difference between folders and files.
 * styled-components for a small amount (I'm a fan of a styles-in-JS) of markup just to make things more readable.